LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/provisioning.md

 * Activating the LivePerson Functions feature on your account.
 * [Installing default secrets](liveperson-functions-foundations-features.html#secret-store) to interact with other LivePerson APIs
-* [Whitelisting default domains](liveperson-functions-foundations-features.html#domain-whitelisting) of internal LivePerson APIs
+* [Allowlisting default domains](liveperson-functions-foundations-features.html#domain-whitelisting) of internal LivePerson APIs

 ### Provisioning secrets

 Interaction between Functions and other LivePerson APIs needs to get authenticated.
-Therefore, special key/secret pairs are added to your account during provisioning.
+Therefore, particular key/secret pairs will be added to your account during provisioning.
 These secrets are as follows:

-* **lp-faas-default-app-key**: This secret is required and used by the LP Client to access LivePerson Apis, which is available in the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
+* **lp-faas-default-app-key**: This secret is required by the LP Client to access LivePerson Apis, which is available in the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
-* **lp-faas-orchestrator-app-key**: This secret is required and used for the Orchestrator Feature, which is available in the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
+* **lp-faas-orchestrator-app-key**: This secret is required and used for the Orchestrator Feature, available in the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).

 {: .notice}
-In order to ease functions development, Toolbelt clients for internal APIs make use of those secrets, in this way the functions developers don't need to implement any authentication method for those APIs.
+To ease functions development, Toolbelt clients for internal APIs use those secrets.
+In this way, the developers don't need to implement any authentication method for those APIs.

 #### lp-faas-default-app-key privileges